MyTurn-OpenSource/kik-bot-python-example/README.md

 ![Bot Configuration Panel][bot_dashboard]

 Here you can set the display name and "profile picture" for your bot.
-You'll need to copy/paste your API key into the bot's source code.

 Set your bot's API information in your $HOME/.netrc file, creating it if it's not there.
 It will look something like this, but with your own bot's name instead of `myapp` and with your own API key instead of abcdef-012345: